San'yas is a nationally recognized training program aimed at improving cultural safety for Indigenous people accessing health services.

 - Child Welfare

-For more information on the accreditaton of specific courses, please visit the San'yas website.
+For more information on the accreditation of specific courses, please visit the San'yas website.

 In 2017, San'yas was recognized with the PHSA+ Award for their influential work towards structural change by empowering health care employees to become leaders in Indigenous cultural safety and to address racism and discrimination towards Indigenous people.